daniel-lanciana/rant/angularjs.md

 ## Notes

+* Suited for single-page ADD (API-Driven Development, RESTful backend) apps
+* Not suited to dynamic form creation (expressions evaluated after directives causes binding issues)
+* Lots of automagic in the background -- great when working, painful when not (wiring, internal state, logs lacking)
 * Verbose -- both Javascript and directives.
 * Always check to see if a directive already exists (e.g. ng-minlength)
 * To avoid name collision, some Angular objects have a $ prefix.
 Do not use $ prefixes.
 * For readability, parameters can have underscores which are ignored at runtime (i.e. _foo_ is the same as foo, but allows developers to easily differentiate)
 * Prototypical inheritance and scopes can be a bit hairy
+* IE8 support discontinued in Angular 1.3, IE8 compatibility issues with 1.2 (e.g. <ng-form> directive)

 ## Components